 Find Out How To Tell Swarmers And Winged Carpenter Ants Apart

 Buying a home is a significant investment, and it is essential to recognize anything that could become a threat to that investment.
 Of all the pests that will get into your home, carpenter ants and termites pose the greatest threat to your equity.
 But these two pests do not pose an equal threat.
 Though carpenter ants cost U.S. property owners millions of dollars in repairs each year, termite repair costs are in the billions.
-So when either of these two pests attack your home, it is important to be able to tell the difference between them.
+So when either of these two pests attacks your home, it is important to be able to tell the difference between them.

 Both termites and carpenter ants produce swarmers when a nest becomes mature.
 These swarmers are winged reproductives that go out in search of a new location to build a new nest.
 Since termite swarmers are a more significant threat to the wood of your home, here are the ways you can distinguish these two swarmers from each other.

 Both of these insects have two sets of wings, but there are three distinct differences you can look for:

 The wings of termites appear white.
 While carpenter ants will have wings with a more yellowish tint to them.